Chickenpox |

 The most common side effects of the MenB vaccine are:

-First dose at 6 months old, then every year after first dose.
+Dose 1 at 6 months old, then once a year after Dose 1.

 DOH recommends a yearly flu vaccine for everyone aged six-months and older, including pregnant and nursing people.